 - Storytelling, Podcasting, Blogging, and more – What if WHY you connect is more important than HOW you do?

 - Timing Isn’t Everything.
 Teaming Is. – What if the secret to success is in how and with whom you team, and has less to do with timing?

-- Teamability for Digital Transformation – HBR recently published a litany of large companies’ failed digital transformations.
+- Teamability for Digital Transformation – HBR has published so many litanies of large companies’ failed digital transformations.
 Digital proficiency, check.
 Leadership on board, check.
-Teamability?
+Teaming science?
 Probably missing.

 - Diversity isn’t Enough.
 How’s your Teaming? – Diversity, inclusion, equity.
 All good, but if profitable productivity is your goal, it’s not enough.

 - Why your Innovation Initiative Failed – Congratulations.
 You focused on leadership and process, instituted elegant controls, and were very successful at demotivating your innovation underground.

 - Culture Happens – Unless you design your culture – and your subcultures – from the ground up, you’re going to settle for what happens.
 The laws of physics, especially entropy, apply here.

 - True Confessions, or as her digitally-21 self calls it, ‘my #truth’ – The POV of a woman who was not raised to be an inventor, architect of a new technology, CEO, or much more than a wife and mother.
 Not for women only.